TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/polyArticle/polySvgArticle1.md

 ## Variations

-Here I am going to show off some images of a few variations I made before linking to a CodePen of my favorite effect.
+Here I am going to show off some images of a few variations I made before linking the showcase of my favorite effect.
 All of these can by altering the `darkenDistance` function or altering the SVG coloring on initialization.
 Before that, a side note if you don't want to regenerate a new SVG from Haikei to change the colors to something new, you can just stick something in the initialization stage that alters the colors to a range you desire!
 And here is my favorite, the simplified black and white with solid black strokes.
 Still using the purple poly svg.

 ![Image description](/scriptorium/polySvgArticle/PolyWhiteBlackBlack.webp)